suverahealth/dev-challenge/README.md

 Please remember that this is merely a way for us to see how you approach problems and work on shared code, so we are not expecting the entire moon, just holistic improvements! 😬😅😊

 ### 2] Design
-Then, for the design section, you can choose between the following two:
+Then, for the design section, you can **choose one** between the following two:

 Frontend - analytics design: create a markdown file describing what **types of user behaviour** you would like to capture on this page for an analytical framework (e.g. [Heap](https://docs.heap.io/docs), [Amplitude](https://developers.amplitude.com/docs) or [Mixpanel](https://developer.mixpanel.com/docs)), and **why**.